23 Tips on Becoming a Father for the First Time

 9. Baby things will be everywhere

 Just because you have a baby doesn’t mean your home needs to be suddenly taken over by baby toys.
-Make a plan with your spouse or partner and set aside some spaces specifically for baby gear.
+Make a plan with your partner and set aside spaces specifically for baby gear.

 10. You will make new friends